kpn-dsh/dsh-sdk-platform-rs/README.md

 ## Description
 This library can be used to interact with the DSH Platform.
 It is intended to be used as a base for services that will be used to interact with DSH.
 It is not intended to be used directly.
 Features include:
 - Connect to DSH
-- Fetch Kafka Properties (datastream)
+- Fetch Kafka Properties and certificates
 - Common functions
   - Preconfigured RDKafka client config
   - Preconfigured Reqwest client config (for schema store)